-Creating a Campus Culture of Preparedness
+Creating a Campus Culture of Safety and Preparedness

 UM-Flint Emergency Response Plan